ahnaf505/careless-whisper-poc/README.md

-# Careless Whisper Proof of Concept
+# "Careless Whisper" Proof of Concept

 A Python based proof-of-concept for monitoring Round-Trip Time (RTT) of silent reaction delivery receipts in real-time messaging applications(Whatsapp), based on the research presented in [Careless Whisper: Exploiting Silent Delivery Receipts to Monitor Users on Mobile Instant Messengers](https://arxiv.org/abs/2411.11194) paper.